datapartnership/syria-economic-monitor/_sources/README.md

 # 🚀 Syria Economic Monitor

-This repository contains all the data and notebooks other data goods created to support World Bank's Syria Economic Reform project.
+This repository contains all the data and notebooks other data goods created to support World Bank's Syria Economic Monitor updates.